kyle-he/discord-data-package-explorer/README.md

 See [Androz2091/discord-data-package-explorer](https://github.com/Androz2091/discord-data-package-explorer) for setup instructions.

+# Discord Data Package Explorer (expanded)

-This fork adds Group DM's into the data package explore page.
+This fork adds some additional features to the discord data package explorer, notably
+* Top Group DMs
+* Top User Interactions (factoring in group DMs)

+## Usage

+You can find use this version of DDPE on [ddpe.kylehe.com](https://ddpe.kylehe.com/).